JoaoNunoAbreu/JoaoNunoAbreu/README.md

 ### Hi there 👋

 - I’m João, a software engineeer student at University of Minho.
-- I’m currently studying:
+- I'm currently working on my thesis
-  - Application Engineering 💻
+- I'm finishing my master's degree in Software Engineering
-  - Artificial Intelligence 🤖

 ### Social links